Wednesday, 30 March 2016

 Cut the drumsticks lengthwise.
 Peel off the skin lightly, the flesh should be intact.

-Prepare a paste with mustard seeds, green chilli with little salt.
+Prepare a paste with the mustard seeds, green chilli with a little of salt.
 This prevent the paste from turning bitter.

-Heat oil in a wok, temper with nigella seeds and slitted dry red chillies.
+Heat the oil in a wok, temper with the bayleaf, nigella seeds and slitted dry red chillies.

 Add the drumsticks and potato pieces.
 Stir well and cover.
 Let cook for 3-4 minutes.